HemingwayLee/cloud-cheatsheet/README.md

   * The container will be paused after execution
     * Resumed if there are other requests in some amount of time
     * Deleted if no other request in some amount of time
+  * Disk size, memory, number of files are limited
 * `ElasticCache` contains Redis and Memcache (cache implementation)

 `Azure Container Instance` (`ACI`) is for running docker instances